ffraile/database_tutorials/README.md

 # Practice Environment
 ## Docker Playground
-The test environment in Docker Playground allows us to experiment with SQL using MySQL an Docker.
+The test environment in Docker Playground allows us to experiment with SQL using MySQL an [Docker](https://www.docker.com/).
 Docker is becoming the industry standard for containerisation: a Technology that allows to easily and efficiently deploy applications using *lightweight virtual machines* called containers.
 In this practice, you will deploy two services (or microservices) in Docker Playground:
-- A MySQL database
+- A [MySQL](https://www.mysql.com/) database service with the test databases in the test database folder.
-- A web administration interface (adminer)
+- A web administration interface, [adminer](https://www.adminer.org/).

 You will then connect to the web interface of adminer to run your SQL queries.
 ### Requirements